 - A meditation cushion or a comfy place to sit and concentrate (especially if you participate in our meditation practice)

 - Yoga equipment: mat (or comfortable rug), 1 or more towel(s) or blanket(s), yoga blocks and resistance bands, comfortable movement inducting clothing, plus any other tools of your choice (if you participate in any physical practice/classes)

 - A journal and/or sketchbook (optional but highly recommended)

 - Non-judgment of yourself and “others” (if you participate in our classes, discussions, group activities, or this space in general)

 Each week (the original series ran from November 2020-May 2022 for your full frame of reference), we focus on one, or a group of, Sutra(s) in the following ways:

 Each week, a topic/focus (Sutra) is announced.
 You will review the topic and read through the accompanying post to become familiar with the week’s prompt/assignment.

 On your own throughout the week, you will take some time to meditate on, and to practice, the prompt/reflection question presented in our topic/announcement post.
 You can then check in periodically for any additional nudges of inspiration that are shared throughout the week in order to keep you on task.
 You are also highly encouraged to participate in any accompanying classes, meetings, or meditations that surround our topic/practice for the week.

 Step 3: Topic Reflection

-Our week will conclude with a story or discussion (posted on the What Are You Creating Today? podcast).
-On reflection day, we will take some time to sit with and savor our insights/learnings before transitioning to the new topic that will be announced for the upcoming week.
+The week will conclude with a story or discussion (posted on the What Are You Creating Today? podcast).
+On reflection day, you will take some time to sit with and savor your insights/learnings before transitioning to the next sutra(s) that will be explored for the upcoming week.